-The BMNT/BENG Bus Change Review Committee (BCRC) meets monthly to review proposed changes to as-built configurations of Metrobus systems and equipment.
-The committee authorizes temporary change notices (TCNs) for testing changes and makes recommendations as to final disposition to the Chief Engineer and Managing Director of Maintenance.
-The committee maintains and distributes Change Notices (CNs) and Field Change Notices (FCNs) with an Engineering Modification Instruction (EMI) to the Shop and Division Superintendents.
-The BCRC is composed of individuals appointed by the Chief Engineer and the Managing Director, BMNT.
-In addition to BMNT/BENG chairpersons, and members, a member from SAFE, Procurement, Quality Assurance and Training are also in attendance at these meetings.
+The BMNT/BENG Bus Change Control Board (BCCB) meets monthly to review proposed changes to as-built configurations of Metrobus systems and equipment.
+The board authorizes temporary change notices (TCNs) for testing changes and makes recommendations as to final disposition to the Chief Engineer and Managing Director of Bus Maintenance (BMNT).
+The board maintains and distributes Change Notices (CNs) and Field Change Notices (FCNs) with an Engineering Modification Instruction (EMI) to the Shop and Division Superintendents.
+The BCCB is composed of individuals appointed by the Chief Engineer and the Managing Director, BMNT.
+In addition to BMNT/BENG chairpersons and members, a member from MTPD, SAFE, Quality Assurance, Reliability Engineering and Training are also in attendance at these meetings.
 The quorum requires 2/3rd of the members be present at all meetings.
 Approval of any changes requires a 3/4th majority of the members present.
-All dissenting views are made part of the BCRC recommendations.
+All dissenting views are made part of the BCCB recommendations.